 Bourye®It's back!
 Very similar to original Bourye in age profile and component whiskeys, we actually think this one is better.
-Unique and very premium blend of old and rich bourbon (9 years old) and rye (10 and 16 years old) whiskeys making for a premier sipping whiskey and one of our (High West) all time favorites.
+Bourye is a unique and very premium blend of rich bourbon (9 years old) and rye (13 and 17 years old) whiskeys making for a premier sipping whiskey and one of our (High West) all time favorites.

 Bourye® is best enjoyed around a campfire while looking at the milky way.
 Sip straight or with a little water.
 Not recommended with ice.